 You can take ideas from the technical team or the marketing team.
 Anyone who is contributing to the product should be taken into consideration.
 Great Product Managers always consider alternatives brought up from their coworkers and know that they may not always have all the answers and solutions to an issue.

 Credit and Blame

 Great Product Managers will share the credit of their final products and give credit where it’s due.
-At the same time, they’d take the blame if a Product were to fail, or were something to go wrong – they don’t put the blame on anyone else specifically.
-The Product Manager is a team player, and will rise and fall with all of the teams throughout the course of the product life cycle.
+At the same time, they’d take the blame if a product fails or if something goes wrong; they wouldn’t put the blame on anyone else specifically.
+The Product Manager is a team player and will rise and fall with all of the teams throughout the course of the product life cycle.

 When the job descriptions include the word “team player”, you shouldn’t take that for granted (i.e. assume that you are a good team player by default).
 Being a good team player means having the nerve to accept your mistakes and come clean when you make one.

 At the end of the day, product management is the central mechanism that connects all of the functions that participate in the development of a product.
 If this mechanism fails to address what’s wrong or right about the product, then it will lose its credibility and authority.
 So, this principle can either make you or break you.

 A great Product Manager will know the customers and the audience.
 This means that they have full knowledge of what the customers want, what the customers need, and how to get the customer that point.
 The Product Manager is the bridge between the customers and communicating what they want to the team, so they could get it out.

 This trait is often known as “empathy”.
 Nicole, in her interview, also underscored the importance of empathy and defined how a great Product Manager practices it: